Andrew Fletcher, Lord Milton: General

 During the 1745 Jacobite rising, Lord Milton was much admired for the mild and judicious manner with which he conducted himself as Lord Justice Clerk in that difficult time.
 He abstained as much as possible from severe measures, and adopted means either to conceal, or recall such of the rebels as had been misled, as he put it, from the paths of loyalty, rather than actuated by premeditated designs to overturn the government.
 Much information which he suspected was sent to him by over-officious and malignant people, was found in his cupboards after his death, unopened.

 In 1747 he purchased Brunstane House west of Edinburgh from James, 3rd Earl of Abercorn.

-He was the friend and co-adjutor of Archibald Campbell, 3rd Duke of Argyll, and from the knowledge Lord Milton possessed of the laws, customs, and nature of Scotland, proved a useful auxiliary to that statesman, and a good friend to his country, in pointing out such individuals as he judged to be best qualified to fill vacancies in the church, and as Sheriffs.
-At the same time he used his best endeavors to promote the welfare of Scotland, in improving its trade, manufactures, and agriculture.
+He was the friend and co-adjutor of Archibald Campbell, 3rd Duke of Argyll, and from the knowledge Lord Milton possessed of the laws, customs, and nature of Scotland, he proved himself to be a useful auxiliary to that statesman in pointing out such individuals as he judged to be best qualified to fill vacancies in the church and as Sheriffs.
+At the same time he endeavored to promote the welfare of Scotland, in improving its trade, manufactures, and agriculture.